5 Fantastic Reasons Why Mortgage Bankers Need To Offer Construction Loans

 This has created an enormous void in the world of construction lending that depository institutions once dominated.
 Mortgage bankers are typically more nimble than a commercial bank and have a unique opportunity to fill the void left by banks.

 Currently, Fannie Mae, Freddie Mac, FHA, VA, and the USDA all offer a one-time close construction to perm loan product.
-The secondary mortgage market is beginning to have a significant impact on the availability of construction products for both vertical construction loans and renovation lending.
+The secondary mortgage market is beginning to have a significant impact on the availability of construction loan products for both vertical construction lending and renovation lending.

 This growth is leading to construction and renovation lending becoming more of a mainstream loan product and no longer the specialty loan product it once was thought to be.